This is part of a series on practical ways to obey the Torah, God’s love letter to us. You can start the series here.

 - The van’s gas tank filled with gas

-- My daughter makes challah for dinner tonight, and my son mixes up grape juice.
-Another daughter has the job of putting butter out to soften or mixing herbs and oil to dunk our challah into.
+- My daughter enjoys making bread for dinner tonight, and my son mixes up frozen grape juice concentrate with 1/4 cup of sugar and a bottle of seltzer.
+Another daughter has the job of putting butter out to soften or mixing herbs and oil to dunk our bread into.

 - We make a breakfast cake and an egg bake to enjoy tomorrow morning.
 We also make a few pots of coffee and keep it warm in a thermos.